Coming up with voicemail messages for a professional organization, like a law office, can be tricky.

 Thank you for calling the law offices of Aaron, Remnick, and Filcher.
 We are a boutique legal agency focusing on acquiring and processing green card applications for overseas family members - including parents and spouses.
 Our offices are open from 8 am to 8 pm, Monday through Friday.
 Please leave your name, number, and reason for calling after the beep, and we will get back to you as soon as possible.
 Thank you.

 A voicemail greeting script for an individual lawyer should be brief and encourage face-to-face meetings over phone tag.
-This allows you to interact with your client directly, and if you're a defense lawyer, it could keep your client from saying incriminating things over the phone.
+This allows you to interact with your client directly, and if you're a criminal defense lawyer, it could keep your client from saying incriminating things over the phone.

 This is the voicemail of Ronald Smith, attorney at law.
 I'm not available to take your call right now.
 Please leave your name and number so we can schedule a time to speak.
 Thank you.

-Voicemail Scripts for Dentists
+Voicemail Script for Dentists

-A dentist's office voicemail greeting script is quite similar to a doctor's office voicemail message.
+A dentist's office voicemail script is similar to a doctor's office voicemail message.
 It should cover the basics: when the office is open, how to schedule an appointment, and what emergency services are available.

 Thank you for calling Maplewood Dental.
 If this is a dental emergency, call Doctor Wainwright on his cellphone at (545) - 676 - 4367.
 If this is a medical emergency, please dial 911.
 Our offices are open Monday through Thursday, 7 am to 8 pm.
 To schedule an appointment, visit maplewoodental.com, or call us during office hours.
 To schedule oral surgery, call Doctor Calvin of Beebee Hospital at 546 - 564 - 8978.
 Please leave your name and phone number after the beep and we will get back to you as soon as possible.
 Thank you.